- Year of study: Two semesters, fall and spring, project trip in the second semester.

 Destinations may vary from year to year and is dependent on which project the course is a part of.

-Participation in the course demands an openness to intercultural cooperation and willingness and ability to integrate other cultural expressions to one's own mode of expression.
+Participation in the course demands an openness to intercultural cooperation and willingness and ability to integrate other cultural expressions into one's own mode of expression.

 The Norwegian Academy of Music will cover travel and stay, but students must cover their own food and drinks, transport to Oslo Airport Gardermoen, travel insurance and vaccinations.
 Students must provide proof of their insurance and vaccinations prior to leaving.